LeonGeldsch/css_material_input/README.md

 # CSS only Material input

-The Material UI outlined and standard text input with css only
+The Material UI outlined and standard text input with CSS only

 ## inspiration from: